Wesley Day School

 Manipulative Center

 Each classroom has toys with small parts that require fine motor skills to assemble and disassemble them.
 Skill is involved to connect the various shapes and sizes of the toys.
 Some of our manipulative materials are Duplos, Legos, Constructs, Bristle Blocks, and puzzles.
-The fine motor skills used to do these activities will be needed at a later age to hold a pencil.
+The fine motor skills used to do these activities are needed to hold and control writing utensils.
 Creativity is also fostered in the center.
 The children assemble the variety of toys to represent other items in their environment.
 The children are strengthening their small muscles will having a wonderful time using their imaginations!

 Block Center